ALERT: Please enjoy the 4th of July Holiday weekend and remember for the safety of everyone fireworks are not allowed on

 In fall 2018, THPRD set out to connect with those who value our services, parks, recreation areas, natural spaces, and more.
-To better plan for a proactive park district that meets all needs equitably, we recognized the need to conduct an inclusive, intentional, and multicultural community visioning process.
+To better plan for a proactive park district that meets all needs equitably, the district recognized the need to conduct an inclusive, intentional, and multicultural community visioning process.

-To center narratives of underrepresented and historically underserved populations, THPRD committed to prioritizing Diversity, Equity, Inclusion, and Access in all aspects of this work.
+To center narratives of underrepresented and historically underserved populations, the district committed to prioritizing Diversity, Equity, Inclusion, and Access in all aspects of this work.
 We sought to examine our assumptions and better understand what communities today need and how best to serve the expanding interests of our long-term, new, and future residents.

-This plan is built upon and reflective of a wealth of community-driven aspirations and perspectives.
-We collected more than12,500 ideas and heard from nearly 10,500 members of the THPRD community.
-The Vision Action Plan calls on the district to focus on four core community goal areas:
+The Vision Action Plan is built upon and reflective of a wealth of community-driven aspirations and perspectives.
+More than12,500 ideas garnered from nearly 10,500 members of the THPRD community helped shape this plan.
+This plan calls on the district to focus on four core community goal areas:

 Welcoming and Inclusive: Combines a range of ideas centered on building community, expanding the role of THPRD in people's lives, minimizing or eliminating barriers to participation in THPRD's services, expanding staff capacity, and building partnerships and community relations.